Washington Square (TV series): Cast and guests

 In addition to Bolger, Elaine Strich played the operator (and mistress of ceremonies) of the Village Inn.
 The dance duo Mata and Hari played instructors in a school of dance.
 Daniza Illitsch initially played Mama Rosa, with Kay Armen succeeding her.
 Other regulars were Rusty Draper, The Three Flames, and the Bil and Cora Baird Puppets.
 Music was provided by the Charles Sanford Orchestra.
-Guest stars included Jose Greco, Vera Ellen, Richard Haydn, Sammy Davis Jr., Bert Lahr, and Charles Laughton.
+Guest stars included The Andrews Sisters, Jose Greco, Vera Ellen, Richard Haydn, Sammy Davis Jr., Bert Lahr, and Charles Laughton.

 Schedule

 The program's regular time slot was 4 - 5 p.m.
 Eastern Time on alternate Sundays, with Wide Wide World as the alternate show.
 Four additional episodes were scheduled on week nights in May and June 1957.
 Episodes were broadcast live in compatible color.
 Producer William A. Bacher compared the Sunday afternoon slot to out-of-town performances of plays, providing opportunities to make improvements without "constant harassment and the usual nighttime disaster reports".

 Competing programs included College Press Conference and Medical Horizons on ABC, while CBS initially had NFL football and CBS Sunday News and later had Odyssey.